multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 # 7.Tracking Progress

-Next you just need to follow up on our reviews，We've created a Github Project Dashboard called [Multi-SWE-RL Dashboard](https://github.com/users/multi-swe-bench/projects/3/views/1) to make it easy to track the Progress.
+Next you just need to follow up on our reviews，We've created [Multi-SWE-RL Contribution Progress Dashboard](https://docs.google.com/spreadsheets/d/1C90SiRmlac3FizmsJzxzrhSNsnCjyYewdrXzFbBV4x0/edit?gid=0#gid=0) to make it easy to track the Progress.

 In addition to **recording the states of the data review**, this dashboard also **associates github PR and huggingface PR**, as well as recording **specific dataset information** for the current PR.